-4.1 Cloud Application Patterns
+4.1 Cloud Architecture Patterns

-Architectural patterns are used in many computer science domains to capture good solutions to reoccurring problems in an abstract common descriptive format, e.g. (Hohpe, Woolf, 2004), (Gamma et al., 1995).
+Architectural patterns are used in many computer science domains to capture good solutions to reoccurring problems in an abstract common descriptive format, e.g., [15], [16].
 A catalogue of patterns may then be used to guide application developers during the implementation.
-In our previous work, we abstracted the architectural principles of cloud computing from existing cloud applications and cloud offerings and compiled them into a pattern catalogue (Fehling et al., 2011b), available also online at http://cloudcomputingpatterns.org.
+In our previous work, we abstracted the architectural principles of Cloud computing from existing Cloud applications and Cloud offerings and compiled them into a pattern catalogue [17], available also online at http://Cloudcomputingpatterns.org.
 In contrast to other pattern catalogues, we extend the use of the patterns to also describe the aspects of Cloud that are not implemented by the developer.
-This is necessary since cloud applications rely heavily on runtime environments offered by cloud providers.
-We describe the common concepts and behaviour of the environments in the same pattern format to ease their perception (Petre, 1995).
-This also allows the description of the environment in which a developer may apply cloud architectural patterns through their interrelation to other patterns by describing their cloud types and their offerings.
+This is necessary since Cloud applications rely heavily on runtime environments offered by Cloud providers.
+We describe the common concepts and behaviour of the environments in the same pattern format to ease their perception.
+This also allows the description of the environment in which a developer may apply Cloud architectural patterns through their interrelation to other patterns.